Sugar Talk Sugar Talk

 A further application of brewer’s sugar block is in mild ales, stouts and porters.
 This variation is produced by further increasing the concentration of cane molasses and adjusting the manufacturing process.
 With a dark brown colour, approximately 130 EBC, this sugar has a much richer flavour that develops the mouthfeel of stouts and porters.

 Our expertise in custom manufacturing an extensive range of sugar products means we are well positioned to consult on the best formulation for your beer.
-Contact us on +44 (0)1753 575353 or email@example.com to discuss your specification today.
+To learn more about our products, please contact our Customer Services Team.
+To see more sugar news and updates, continue browsing SUGARTALK and follow Ragus on LinkedIn.